-Back to the food… There is one of the best breakfast buffets imaginable in the morning, smoked salmon and meats with around 15 homemade accompaniments.
+Back to the food.
+There is one of the best breakfast buffets imaginable in the morning, smoked salmon and meats with around 15 homemade accompaniments.
 Loads of muesli and cereal choices, including choco pops for the kids, plus salad items and cheeses.
-Eggs made to order are bought to the table, and there is a patisserie tray with the most delicious homemade patisseries including home-made muffins, patisseries stuffed with cinnamon and apple, all so good that you feel obliged to take one or two back to the room to scoff once your stomach accepts food again.
+Eggs made to order are brought to the table, and there is a patisserie tray with the most delicious homemade patisseries, including homemade muffins, and patisseries stuffed with cinnamon and apple, all so good that you feel obliged to take one or two back to the room to scoff once your stomach accepts food again.

 In the evening, the food can only be described as exquisite and is delivered in one of the classiest fine dining restaurants I have experienced around the world.
-Beautiful Alpine decor is complemented by generous Alpine flower arrangements (we had a lovely purple flower on our table) and six courses of deliciousness.
+Generous Alpine flower arrangements complement beautiful Alpine decor (we had a lovely purple flower on our table) and six courses of deliciousness.
 The additional option is to order something different if the menu doesn’t take your fancy.
 It is one of the few menus that I have come across where the food is more beautiful and tastes even better than it sounds in the menu’s description.

 2. Aurelio Hotel, Lech, Austria

-Aurelio in Lech is an Aman style ski hotel in the Alps that also offers everything you could want from a ski hotel.
-In fact, it is just up the hill from the Almhof Schneider, maybe a 2-minute walk.
+Aurelio in Lech is an Aman-style ski hotel in the Alps that also offers everything you could want from a ski hotel.
+It is up the hill from the Almhof Schneider, a 2-minute walk away.
 How can the two best ski hotels in the Alps (IMHO) be right next to each other?

-The main differentiating feature between the hotels is that the Aurelio is boutique and the smaller hotel of the two and has a more modern style, and is not desperately alpine.
+The main differentiating feature between the hotels is that the Aurelio is boutique, and the smaller hotel of the two with a more modern style and is not desperately alpine.
 The Schneider is slightly more traditional-modern with an Alpine feel with a darker, atmospheric candlelit bar area.
 I would say the Aurelio is like an Aman, whereas the Almhof Schneider is an even better version of the very best Four Seasons hotel in the world.

 There is no winner here.
 Neither is the best.
 They are both Fantastic.
 I recommend staying in either!